 It's, it's like work eligibility only.
 It's for fun.
 Yeah.
 So that could be attractive.
 Thank you.

-No, Thank you.
 Thank you so much even thanks for, for answering the questions we need to present our next session.
 Thank you so much for that.
-Thanks.